snuup/snuup.github.io/README.md

+this repository

-1. this repository hosts my developer portfolio: https://snuup.github.io<br/>
+1. hosts my developer portfolio: https://snuup.github.io
-2. it also holds a **10-line long static site generator** that embraces typescript and jsx.<br/>
+2. holds a **10-line long static site generator** that embraces typescript and jsx.

 github pages are configured to host the `/docs` folder. instead of separate branches for github pages and sources, everything is in main, even the "binaries" like bundle.js so that curious visitors do not need to clone + npm install 92MB of node_modules (deeeeeenooo!!!) + run to see build results.